wigy/chronicles_of_grunt/README.md

 * Task `release` to run `verify` and `todo:die` before asking comment for release history and running `version`.
 * Use `grunt-contrib-csslint` to check syntax for CSS.
-* Support for testing using Jasmine.
 * Support for doc-file like README.md and include them for TODO-checking.
 * A task to find every file that does not belong to any recognized category in the repository.
+* Support for testing system, which can test tasks of CoG (perhaps nodeunit).